Datkaaiym01/Datkaaiym01/README.md

 - 👋 Hi, I’m @Datkaaiym01
 - 👀 I’m interested in baking, read and .
-- 🌱 I’m currently learning more about Django and Python.
+- 🌱 I’m currently learning more about Data Science Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...